glenkleidon/JSON-ND/README.md

        }
 ```

- 13. In the case where the intended consumers of a message are not known (eg. public APIs), multiple comsumer language versions of the definition may be generated for each of the likely implementations of the definition (eg C++, C#, Pascal, Go, Haskell).
+ 12. In the case where the intended consumers of a message are not known (eg. public APIs), multiple comsumer language versions of the definition may be generated for each of the likely implementations of the definition (eg C++, C#, Pascal, Go, Haskell).
 Additionally a "default" language such as [XSD Built-in Types](https://www.w3.org/TR/2004/REC-xmlschema-2-20041028/datatypes.html#built-in-datatypes) is recommended for public apis
 ```
     "Json-ND" :{
       "version": 1.0,
       "style": "http://www.w3.org/2001/XMLSchema-datatypes"
     }
 ```
- 14. Remote method calls can be defined using in the syntax defined by the Language Style.
+ 13. Remote method calls can be defined using the syntax of the Language Style.
 There are two forms
      1. [In-line](#in-line-form); or
      2. using [Method-Delegate](#method-delegate-form) approach.

- 15. A complex data-type can be used to define an Class Interface in JSON-ND, however **method implementations** **_should not be include_** in the defintion.
+ 14. A complex data-type can be used to define an Class Interface in JSON-ND.

+ 15. Technically a Class defintion could be encoded in JSON-ND, however the inclusion of **method implementations** in JSON-ND messages **_is strongly discouraged_**.

-#### Example Javascript JSON-ND Validation
+# Example Javascript JSON-ND Validation
 Below is a very simple JSON-ND parser/validator. [raw source](https://raw.githubusercontent.com/glenkleidon/JSON-ND/master/testJson-nd.html)
 ```
 <html>